Call for Applications: Business 2 Business (B2B) Bootcamp

 All B2B Boot Camp participants will engage in a mix of courses, workshops, introductions to industry relevant stakeholders and hands-on working experience at abusiness incubator, accelerator or entrepreneurship centre in the United States with experience in supporting international companies establishing a presence in the country.
 All participants will receive training before the start of the program and arriving in the United States.

 The program will consist of the following elements:

 What do we offer

 Participants in the pre-departure workshops are those selected for the Boot Camps in the US.
 The predeparture workshops prepare participants in the B2B Annual Bootcamp to make the most of their time in the US.
-Designed to run over two days in Brussels, the workshops focus on critical success factors for cracking the US market.
+Designed to run online, the workshops focus on critical success factors for cracking the US market.